 Our mission is to inspire and empower an extraordinary public education for every child.
 The Berkeley Public Schools Fund invests directly in teachers’ ideas and creativity with classroom and districtwide program grants and volunteer support in the classroom.

-Every year the Schools Fund awards approximately 300 classroom and districtwide grants, serving 9,000 students, 19 schools, and 550 teachers and totaling $500,000.
-This, coupled with our volunteer program, means every year we’re contributing $1.5 million in grants and in-kind donations.
+Every year the Schools Fund awards approximately 300 classroom and districtwide grants, serving 10,000 students, 19 schools, and 550 teachers.
+Coupled with our volunteer program, the Schools Fund annually contributes $1.5 million in grants and in-kind donations.

 Watch a video of Board member Mary Friedman discuss the founding of the Schools Fund here.
 The Berkeley Public Schools Fund (then Berkeley Public Education Foundation) was established in 1983, as Proposition 13 tax restructuring began impacting public schools.
 A group of Berkeley parents and community leaders, frustrated by the diminishing resources for public school classrooms, created the Berkeley Public Education Foundation.
 Today, Berkeley public school teachers and students continue to benefit from this group’s vision and their founding of an annual source of funding for educators to enrich their classrooms and expand their student’s horizons.